|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Plains forecast update IV for May 5

 Posted 11:46PM Wednesday: 4KM WRF and GFS are out, and neither break out precip before dark in the preferred target area tomorrow.
 I've already decided not to observe storms tomorrow, but that new information simply reinforces the decision.
-As for the weekend and beyond, still looking nice as of tonight's 00z GFS run - but I want to watch another 24-hour model cycle before becoming more optimistic about a weather expedition.
+As for the weekend and beyond, still looking nice as of tonight's 00z GFS run - but I want to watch another 24-hour model cycle before becoming more optimistic about a storm observing expedition.
 Still a lot of time for models to choke.

 |2010 Storm Expeditions - Probabilities as of May 5|